 Stick to the Wear Time

 There’s two types of wear time when it comes to contact lenses.
 First up, the daily wear time.
 In other words, how long you can keep them in your eyes at a time.
-Make sure you check this out as some coloured lenses have less wear time than regular lenses.
+Make sure you check this out as some coloured lenses have less wear time than regular lenses – I’ve seen some that you’re not supposed to wear for more than an hour!

 The second wear time is the lifespan.
-If you buy monthly lenses then they last for 30 days once you open them not for 30 wears.
+If you buy monthly lenses then they last for 30 days from the day you open them not for 30 wears.

 If you don’t stick to these guidelines you could end up with all kinds of not fun eye problems.